 Family Business Tip #4: What are your long-term goals?

 Do you plan on staying with your family business forever?
 If so, do your parents plan on having you there forever?
-Your goals must be aligned with those of your family.
+Your career planning and goals must be aligned with those of your family.
 If you plan on taking over the business, how long are you willing to wait?
 Your parent may not be ready to relinquish the business to you as soon as you think.

 Family Business Tip #5: Will you have the autonomy you want?